 Pick the LinkedIn format

 LinkedIn sponsored content uses 1200×628 (landscape).
-For event ads in personal feed, 1080×1080 square is also supported.
-The API returns one file at the exact pixel dimensions — no client-side cropping, no letterboxing.
+1080×1080 (square) works in feed too.
+The API returns one PNG at the exact pixel dimensions — no client-side cropping.

 - 03